Lee15946/AWSInAction/SolutionArchitectProfessional/Compute & Load Balancing.md

 ### Amazon ECS - Security & Networking

-- You can inject secrets and configurations as Environment Variables into running Dokcer containers
+- You can inject secrets and configurations as Environment Variables into running Docker containers
     - Integration with SSM Parameter Store and Secrets Manager
 - ECS Tasks Networking
     - none - no networking connectivity, no port mappings